Leynse/SFINCS/docs/example.rst

 ----------------------

 In the Open Earth Tools section of DDB, a number of Matlab scripts are included to have more flexibility in setting up your SFINCS models.
+Throughout the User Manual examples of how to use these scripts are given in the code blocks '**Matlab example using OET**'.
 For a general overview of possible input files and how to create them using Matlab scripts see: https://svn.oss.deltares.nl/repos/openearthtools/trunk/matlab/applications/DelftDashBoard/general/sfincs/fileio/Input_format_examples.m
-For getting started with open earth tools see: https://publicwiki.deltares.nl/display/OET/OpenEarth
+For getting started with Open Earth Tools see: https://publicwiki.deltares.nl/display/OET/OpenEarth